-HIV - NAT: Nucleic acid testing (NAT) is a PCR test that detects the presence of viral genes rather than antigens or antibodies.
+HIV - NAAT: Nucleic acid testing (NAAT) is a PCR test that detects the presence of viral genes rather than antigens or antibodies.
 This test allows earlier detection and provides more sensitivity than previously used tests.

 The results of HIV assessments are often kept in confidence and may not be reportable to anyone other than the patient and their physician.
-If HIV testing was done, but the results are not available, select "not reported."
+If HIV testing was done, but the results are not available, do not select this option.